 Hiroshi Sugimoto, Union City Drive-In, 1993

-Synecdoche, NY just opened in the UK recently, and I’m glad it did, as the second wave of film reviews reminded me to see an unusually moving film I might have otherwise missed.
+Synecdoche, New York just opened in the UK recently, and I’m glad it did, as the second wave of film reviews reminded me to see an unusually moving film I might have otherwise missed.
 If I saw it several months back when it played here in theaters, I might have gone with a group of friends and experienced it entirely differently.
 For as much as it is epic and the scale of the set is critical, I think it is best enjoyed alone in one’s apartment.

 Movies are social and novels are private, and this difference is as essential as the addition of visuals and sound in storytelling.
 Movies are collaborative creations, novels are written by one.
 We watch movies together, you can’t ever really read a novel with another person.
 Reading a novel is always a private moment between you and the author.
 If you’ve never had that sense the author of the book you are reading must have read your mind somehow, you’re just not reading the right books.